FHIR Client for Retrieving and Posting FHIR Resources#

 This is an application to interface with a FHIR server to retrieve or post FHIR resources.

-It requires the FHIR Server endpoint URL be provided on the command line as well as client authentication credentials if required.
-As of now, authentication and authorization is limited to OAuth2.0 server to server workflow.
-When authorization is requiired by the server, its OAuth2.0 token service URL along with client ID and secret must be provided to the application.
+It requires that the FHIR Server endpoint URL is provided on the command line as well as client authentication credentials if required.
+Currently, authentication and authorization is limited to OAuth2.0 server-to-server workflow.
+When authorization is required by the server, its OAuth2.0 token service URL along with client ID and secret must be provided to the application.

 , and the publishing port 5601